Skip to content

 The law recognises general partnerships automatically if you and your partners carry on some business activity and share in the profits and losses.

 You do not have to expressly create a partnership agreement that evidences this.
-Instead, the law implies the law of partnerships into your partnership automatically.
+Instead, the law automatically incorporates the law of partnerships into your partnership.

-General partnerships are not capable of existing as incorporated entities.
+General partnerships are not capable of existing as incorporated entities or as separate legal personalities from their partners.
 This means that your partnership:

 • cannot own property in its name;